dhruv1972/HTTP5225/week12/README.md

 # Laravel CRUD Application

 My Week 12 assignment for HTTP5225.
-This is a simple CRUD app with users, courses, and professors.
+This is a simple CRUD app with users, courses, and professors with relationships.

 ## What it does

 ### Users
 - Add new users (with password hashing)
+- Select courses when adding users (many-to-many)
-- View all users in a table
+- View all users in a table with enrolled courses
-- Edit user info (optional password change)
+- Edit user info and course selections
 - Delete users
-- Show individual user details
+- Show individual user details with course info

 ### Courses
 - Add new courses with name and description
+- Assign professors to courses (one-to-one)
-- View all courses in a table
+- View all courses in a table with professor and student count
-- Edit course info
+- Edit course info and professor assignment
 - Delete courses
-- Show individual course details
+- Show individual course details with professor and enrolled students

 ### Professors
 - Database table with 10 fake professors
-- Just shows the seeded data for now
+- Can be assigned to courses
+- Shows which course they teach

 ## Setup